damyantjain/CustomerTestApp/README.md

 ## Features
 - Add, update, delete, and list customers.
 - Real-time filtering of customers by name and email.
+(Using data streaming)
 - Instant customer form validations
 - Responsive and interactive UI with instant feedback.
 - Efficient data handling using gRPC streaming.